 In general, traditional infrastructure teams running the cloud would be too massive, too cost-prohibitive, and would forfeit the benefits of having app teams bear a shared responsibility for the operating costs they incur.
 Conversely, not having an infrastructure team at all would neutralize an organization’s ability to manage and benefit from the cloud.
 Alternatively, a leaner, more specialized infrastructure organization is needed in order to obtain the broader scope of agility, innovation, and performance benefits of the cloud.

 Myth #6The Most Efficient Method to Migrate to the Cloud Is to Either Concentrate on Applications or on Entire Data Centers.

 It’s a standard misbelief that an enterprise must choose one of these two alternatives in order to effectively transition to the cloud.

 In the application-by-application approach, organizations come up against undesirable scale dynamics.
-While they continue paying for on-premises datacenters and IT support, they’re also paying cloud services providers for hosting a subset of applications.
+While they continue paying for on-premises data centers and IT support, they’re also paying cloud service providers for hosting a subset of applications.
 Moving a subset of applications doesn’t benefit the business if those applications comprise only part of a business domain’s portfolio.